As a leader, there are things you do every day.

 3. Unnecessary meetings

-The value of meetings once you get beyond the creative process, or meetings to nail down a few executional details or meetings connect for a check-in to sync up the team is pretty low.
+The value of meetings once you get beyond the creative process or meetings to nail down a few logistical details is pretty low.

 For the most part, meetings are the enemy of work.